haiigas/haiigas/README.md

 ## Hi there 👋
-Hello, introduce me to Gagas Sangga Pratama, a CEO & Founder at [PT.
+Introduce me to Gagas Sangga Pratama, a CEO & Founder at [PT.
 Pratama Solusi Teknologi](https://pratamatechsolution.co.id), also the owner of [@teknowebapp](https://teknowebapp.com).
 I live in Pemalang, Central Java.

 #### About me